isabelgontijo/data-engineering-framework/README.md

 # Data Engineering Framework

-A production-ready template for data teams implementing **medallion architecture** (bronze/silver/gold layers) with built-in utilities for data quality and governance.
+A flexible, production-ready data engineering framework designed to accelerate analytics by implementing the **medallion architecture** (bronze/silver/gold), while embedding quality, governance, and reusability at its core.

 ✅ **Self-serve analytics** with clear data layers
 ✅ **Built-in history tracking** for all key data
 ✅ **One-click deployments** for your team